-Welcome to Longyearbyen, the Arctic adventure capital of the Norwegian territory of Svalbard and starting point of your expedition.
-After arriving via scheduled commercial flight, you are free to explore this small but fascinating settlement.
-Be sure to see the excellent Svalbard Museum and enjoy the shops, cafes and restaurants in the town center.
-Your hotel for the night has been arranged by you and is included in the price of the voyage
+Welcome to Longyearbyen, the Arctic adventure capital of the Norwegian territory of Svalbard and the starting point of your expedition.
+Your hotel for the night has been arranged by you and is included in the price of the voyage.

-In the afternoon you will be welcomed aboard the expedition ship M/V Sea Spirit; transfers from the hotel are included.
-Explore the ship and get comfortable in your home-away-from-home for the extraordinary adventure to come.
+An included group transfer will take you to the ship for embarkation.
+Once on board, explore and get comfortable in your home away from home for the extraordinary adventure to come.
 The long days of summer sunlight illuminate your surroundings as you sail into a true wilderness where wildlife abounds.
 The scenery as you sail through Isfjorden on your first evening is spectacular and there is already the possibility of marine mammal encounters.

-From Isfjorden, the ship will cross the Barents Sea to Franz Josef Land across the Barents Sea.
+From Isfjorden, the ship will cross the Barents Sea to Franz Josef Land.
 Presentations and workshops by expert staff prepare you for what lies ahead.